General Rules & Regulations

 RECYCLING & SUSTAINABILITY

-Please work with your Event Manager to develop a plan to recycle materials that may be left over from your event.
+Please work with the Event Manager to develop a plan to recycle materials that may be left over from the event.

 All matters, rules and regulation or deviations there from, not expressly provided for herein, shall be decided by facility management.
 Rules and regulations are subject to change without notice.